INPUTrrr0/CSC2542Project/README.md

 - Plotting (curve for steps to reach the goals, successful rate, ...)
 - Systematic logging
 - Different Levels (map size, task complexity (horizon required), OOD, stochasticity (both levels))
+- Better state repr (currently we are using simple tricks, and bag (inventory) state is redundant)